This post contains affiliate links. Read the full disclosure here.

 When packing for a cruise, I like to think of the day in three parts:

-1. Morning/Daytime (a casual outfit, like shorts and a t-shirt)
+1. Morning/Daytime (a casual outfit, like shorts and a t-shirt or a casual dress)

 2. Activity time! (swimsuits, or whatever other clothes I might need for a certain activity)